 Commercial awareness is a tricky one.
-You know what to do as you’ve heard it a million times: read The Economist, study the Financial Times, bla and another bla.
-But then you realise that either it’s quite difficult getting to grips with those papers, or you get it, but afterwards realise you still have no idea how to answer questions on how business works.
+You know what to do as you’ve heard it a million times: read The Economist, study the Financial Times and so on.
+But you might realise that it’s quite difficult to get to grips with those papers, or that at first you feel like you get it, but afterwards you realise you don’t know how to answer questions on how business works.

-As chief editor of doovice, a website that shares advice on how you can succeed in your legal career, I’ve interviewed many people who’ve secured training contracts, vacation schemes and more.
+I’ve interviewed many people who’ve secured training contracts and vacation schemes.
 They’ve told me how they developed commercial awareness and how it helped them get top jobs at big firms.
 Here are three of the best tips I’ve found on how to develop commercial awareness.

 There’s nothing like actual experience

 Get a job.
-Aside from helping support your Chinese takeaway addiction, getting a regular job at a small business (perhaps part-time or on the weekend) is hands down one of the most effective ways to develop commercial awareness.
-This doesn’t mean at a law firm or a bank.
-It means part-time as a waiter or doing the books at a car garage.
-These less ‘glamorous’ type of roles give you the opportunity to see the innards of a business, how it’s run and why certain decisions are made.
+Aside from helping you cover some of your expenses, getting a regular job at a small business (perhaps part-time or on the weekend) is one of the most effective ways to develop commercial awareness.
+These less “glamorous” kinds of roles—such as working part-time as a waiter or doing the books at a car garage—give you the opportunity to understand the inner workings of a business, how it’s run and why certain decisions are made.

-When you have a personal incentive working in a business, you naturally begin to understand it in a way that you won’t if you just read about it in an article.
+When you have a proactive role working in a business, you naturally begin to understand it in a way that you wouldn’t if you just read about it in an article.
 Doing a job like this regularly over time will increase your understanding of what drives a business, what concerns it and what it needs to do to grow or survive.
-Once you understand that on a small level, it becomes easier to understand big business.
+Once you understand that on a small level, it becomes easier to understand big businesses.

 Reading isn’t the only way to consume information

-A misconception that students have is thinking they need to read to become knowledgeable and understand business (or to appear smart in general).
-The problem with this is that, if you don’t enjoy reading or find it more difficult to understand, you’ll end up parrot reading or eventually not bothering at all.
+A misconception that students have is thinking they need to read to become knowledgeable and understand business.
+The problem with this is that, if you don’t enjoy reading or find it more difficult to understand, you’ll end up giving up on it altogether.
 In today’s climate, you don’t need to do this.

 It doesn’t have to be about complex business

-So, to sum up: find the industries you’re actually interested in, discover the way you learn best and keep abreast that way.
-Oh, and get a part-time job.
-There are also lots of interview articles at www.doovice.com where you can read what other law students did to develop their commercial awareness.
-Ultimately, it takes time, so make sure you find a way to enjoy it.
+To sum up: find the industries you’re actually interested in and discover the way you learn best.
+Also consider getting a part-time job if you have some spare time.
+It takes effort to develop your commercial awareness, so make sure you find a way to enjoy it.